scrambldchannel/https-scrambldchannel.github.io-/content/Adventures with pre-commit hooks.md

 setup.py:7:30: E231 missing whitespace after ','
 ```

-I really don't care but sided with black on this occasion.
+I don't care but sided with black on this occasion.
 I found a bit of [chat](https://gitlab.com/pycqa/flake8/-/issues/428) about adding support for an entry ```pyproject.toml``` to manage the flake8 config but I couldn't see any evidence that it worked.
 Instead I create a ```.flake8``` file with the following:

 ```
 [flake8]